jlpteaching/dinocpu-wq21/assignments/assignment-2.md

 # Part VII: Branch instructions

 This part is a little more involved than the previous instructions.
-First, you will update the ALU control unit.
+First, you will update the NextPC unit.
-Then, you will wire up the other necessary MUXes.
+Then, you will update other necessary modules (e.g. control unit, ALU control if needed, etc) and then wire up the other necessary MUXes.

 ## Branch instruction details